watertreader/Cousera/Inferential_Statistic/Assignment.md

 We see that the difference between consuming dark chocolate and white chocolate on the distance cycled is over 187 meters in favor of dark chocolate.
 So, from our sample we see that dark chocolate makes the cyclists perform better.

-To confirm this, we will check the confidence interval and see if the value we got was reasonable or not.
-We see that the confidence interval is (82 meters, 292 meters).
-187 meters lies inside the confidence interval and so our result is reasonable.
-In addition, since both values in the confidence interval is positive, we can also conclude with 95% confidence that dark chocolate makes cyclists perform better than those who take white chocolate.
-For our Hypothesis test, we see that the p-value we get is 0.003 which is less than 0.05, our significance level.
-So, from this, we see that if our Null hypothesis was true, we would get the value of 187 meters only 0.003% of the time.
-This makes our null hypothesis look ridiculous.
+For our 2nd Hypothesis test, we see that the difference is 187m in favour of black chocolate.
+The p-value we get is 0.003 which is less than 0.05, our significance level.
+This meant the experimental results is unlikely to be achieved under the null hypothesis.
 And since the value is way less than 0.05, we will reject the null hypothesis and conclude that there is significant difference between the effect of dark chocolate versus white chocolate on cyclists.
 In addition, we can say that dark chocolate performs much better than white chocolate.

 ## Conclusion
 From this, we can conclude the following: